enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 #### High-level instructions

 Navigate over to the **Route53** service and choose **Health checks**.
-Create a new health check, give it an easily identifiable name e.g. `ireland-api`.
+Create a new health check, give it an easily identifiable name e.g. `oregon-api`.
 Under *Monitor an endpoint*, specify the endpoint by domain name.

 Since our API is protected by a TLS certificate you will need to change the